THE SHIPYARD

 OSAGA NEW STRIKE CARRIER (OSA):

-The Hydrans considered the construction of this improved version of the
+The Hydrans considered the construction of this

-Mohawk-V (R9.95) in Y180, but the cost of producing such a hull was deemed too
+improved version of the Mohawk-V (R9.95) in Y180, but the cost of producing

-prohibitive.
-While the addition of fusion beams and slightly improved power was
+such a hull was deemed too prohibitive.
+While the addition of fusion beams and

-attractive, the requirement to build the Osaga from new construction made its
+slightly improved power was attractive, the requirement to build the Osaga from new construction made its production

-production unlikely.
-It could not be
+unlikely.
+It could not be produced by

-produced by converting a smaller hull.
+converting a smaller hull.

-same escorts as the MKV (R9.95).
+Uses the same escorts as the MKV (R9.95).

 Designers Notes: